Extremal principles in non-equilibrium thermodynamics: Fluctuations, entropy, 'thermodynamics forces', and reproducible dynamical structure

 Apparent 'fluctuations', which appear to arise when initial conditions are inexactly specified, are the drivers of the formation of non-equilibrium dynamical structures.
 There is no special force of nature involved in the generation of such fluctuations.
 Exact specification of initial conditions would require statements of the positions and velocities of all particles in the system, obviously not a remotely practical possibility for a macroscopic system.
 This is the nature of thermodynamic fluctuations.
 They cannot be predicted in particular by the scientist, but they are determined by the laws of nature and they are the singular causes of the natural development of dynamical structure.

 It is pointed out by W.T.
 Grandy Jr that entropy, though it may be defined for a non-equilibrium system, is when strictly considered, only a macroscopic quantity that refers to the whole system, and is not a dynamical variable and in general does not act as a local potential that describes local physical forces.
-Under special circumstances, however, one can metaphorically think as if the thermal variables behaved like local physical forces.
+Under special circumstances it can metaphorically be thought of as if the thermal variables behaved like local physical forces.
 The approximation that constitutes classical irreversible thermodynamics is built on this metaphoric thinking.